North Carolina Boating Accident Causes The Death Of A Woman And Child

 Although the accident resulted in two fatalities, there was only one other injury.
 A man on the pontoon boat suffered from a critical head injury.
 The officials investigating the accident are unsure of what exactly caused it but suspect that speed may have been a factor, says wspa.com.

-In order to prevent fatal boating accidents like this one, the NCWRC recommends that when another boat is trying to pass on the water, that the boat being passed should not reduce their speed or alter their direction.
+To prevent fatal boating accidents like this one, the NCWRC recommends that when another boat is trying to pass on the water, that the boat being passed should not reduce its speed or alter its direction.
 The boat trying to pass should remain a safe distance away from the boat they are passing to avoid crashing into the boat and hurting the passengers on it.